QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 It runs on accrual-basis, double-entry bookkeeping with a full general ledger — satisfying the first criterion on the SF-1408 checklist.
 Your financial statements meet GAAP.
 You can generate balance sheets, P&L statements, and trial balances at any time.

 The chart of accounts is flexible enough for GovCon.
 You can create account structures that separate direct labor, indirect cost pools (Fringe, Overhead, G&A), and unallowable costs.
-With discipline in how you set up accounts, QBO handles cost segregation.
+With discipline in how you set up accounts, QuickBooks Online handles cost segregation.

 Jordan Glaze, Business Development Specialist/Accountant at Wendroff & Associates, CPA, frames the fix this way: